samrocketman/blog/_drafts/orangepi-5-plus-32gb.md

 `status=progress` gives us a hint of progress.
 You can `ls -lh file.img` to know how large it is so that you have a rough idea when it will complete.

+# chroot into SD card

+From an x86 machine, it might make sense to chroot into the SD card for editing configuration files.

+Install packages for emulating aarch64 of x86.

+    sudo apt-get install qemu binfmt-support qemu-user-static

+Plugin the SD card.
+In this example, SD card is mounted as `/media/sam/opi_root`.

+    docker run --platform=linux/arm64 -it --rm --privileged -v /media/sam/opi_root:/mnt -w /mnt ubuntu:22.04

+Run `arch` to verify you're in the correct CPU architecture (should return `aarch64`).
+And then proceed to chroot into orangepi Ubuntu which is mounted on `/mnt`.

+    mount -o bind /dev /mnt/dev
+    mount -o bind /dev/pts /mnt/dev/pts
+    mount -o bind /sys /mnt/sys
+    mount -o bind /proc /mnt/proc
+    cp /etc/resolv.conf /mnt/etc/resolv.conf
+    chroot /mnt